A Beginner’s Guide to Installing Arch Linux on UEFI Machines

 Arch Linux Grub Menu

-For now, the Arch Linux system contains only the basic software packages needed to manage the system from Command-Line, with no Graphical User Interface.
+The Arch Linux system contains only the basic software packages needed to manage the system from the command line, with no Graphical User Interface.

-Due to its high-portability, rolling release cycles, source packages compilation, granular control over installed software and processing speed, Arch Linux resembles in many ways with Gentoo Linux, but cannot rise to Gentoo complex architectural design.
+Due to its high portability, rolling release cycles, source packages compilation, granular control over installed software, and processing speed, Arch Linux resembles in many ways with Gentoo Linux, but cannot rise to Gentoo’s complex architectural design.

-However, the process of managing an Arch Linux system is not recommended for Linux beginners.
-Linux beginners that want to operate an Arch-like Linux system should first learn Arch Linux principles by installing the Manjaro Linux distribution.
+However, managing an Arch Linux system is not recommended for Linux beginners.
+Linux beginners who want to operate Arch-like systems should first learn Arch Linux principles by installing the Manjaro Linux distribution.

 Matei Cezar